Why insure your receivables?

 Improve key ratios- ROCE (Return on Capital Employed)

 Companies are measured by owners and lenders on a number of key figures.
 A widely used parameter is Debt / EBITDA.
 Several financial institutions offer purchase schemes where the company sells its receivables.
-The company receives cash which may be used to reduce the debt.
+The company receives cash which may be used to reduce debt.

 The balance sheet will become lighter and key figures, such as Debt / EBITDA improve.
 This may help in complying with financial covenants and in obtaining more attractive financing.
 The buyout arrangements will usually require that the receivables are credit-insured.

 We work with leading financial institutions and can help your business set up a buyout program.

 Reverse Factoring & Supply Chain Financing (SCF)

 GIEK Kredittforsikring has modified the insurance terms in order to offer credit protection to the banking sector.
-With an credit insurance policy from GIEK Kredittforsikring, the bank can provide financing while tying up less capital.
+With an insurance policy from GIEK Kredittforsikring, a bank may provide more attractive financing while tying up less capital.

-More companies are offering their suppliers to participate in Supply Chain Financing (SCF) programs.
+A growing number of companies offer their suppliers to participate in Supply Chain Financing (SCF) programs.
 In a SCF program a bank will discount the invoices that the supplier has on their customer.
 In order for a SCF program to make sense for a supplier, the financing cost should be lower than the cost for an overdraft facility.